 - Technical solution + expected value = A potential Deliverable

 - Take all the potential ones, and turn them into actual Deliverables.
 They must be minimal, independent (to be executed on the Current State), have certain enough value, complete, and open for Feedback.
 Do not yet come up with a technical solution to it, hold our horses.

 - Sort the list of Deliverables by their expected value.

 Phase 2: Iterate

-- As the Roadmap is sorted by expected value, take out the next Deliverable.
+- As the Roadmap is sorted by expected value, take out the first/next Deliverable.

-- Finish its process of Uncovering Work (divide to sub-tasks) and Uncovering Effort (estimate).
-While doing so, make sure it does not contradict the design/solution/technical guideline of the long term goal.
+- Finish its process of Uncovering Work to divide to sub-tasks, and estimate with Uncovering Effort.
+While doing so, make sure no contradiction has risen to the design/solution/technical guideline of the long term goal.
 Make sure it does not create Blockages.

 - If estimation is longer than a Sprint or a Deadline:

 - Further divide to Deliverables, and put back to the sorted list according to their expected value.

 - If not possible, either let go of the time restriction or take the next Deliverable.